paladin-t/bitty/docs/documents/manual.md

 ## Program Structure

-A conventional entry program of Bitty project is made up of a `setup` function which is called once a program starts, and an `update` which is called periodically:
+A conventional entry program of Bitty project is made up of a `setup` function which is called once program starts, and an `update` which is called periodically:

 ```lua
 function setup()